blowdart/AspNetAuthorizationWorkshop/README.md

 Step 6: Multiple handlers for a requirement
 ===========================================

-You may have noticed what a handler returns, nothing at all (Strictly we're returning `Task.FromResult(0);`, which is effectively nothing).
+You may have noticed what a handler returns, nothing at all (Strictly we're returning `Task.CompletedTask;`, which is effectively nothing).
 Handlers inform the authorization service they have succeeded by calling `context.Succeed(requirement);`.
 You may be asking yourself if there is a `context.Succeed()` is there a `context.Fail()`?
 There is, but if your requirement isn't met you shouldn't touch the context at all.
 Now you may be asking why not?
 Well ...